MixedReaction/NanoFSM/README.md

 which can either be to the same state (effectively restarting it), or to a new state.
 States never interact with each other directly, and it is the job of the state machine manager to enfore this.

-## Three Principles
+## Four Principles
-The pattern consists of three principles, and it is important that you follow them when implementing this pattern.
+The pattern consists of four principles, and it is important that you follow them when implementing this pattern.

 #### 1. States are responsible for deciding the next transition.